Multiplexed Internet Domain Names

 How have ICANN's 1,200 new generic Top Level Domains worked out?
 Not very well.

 How domain names are used means more than registration statistics; unfortunately most domain names aren't actually used.
-Statistics from NGTLDstats.com tell us 71.5% of the registrations they've examined don't provide unique content (parked, redirected, or HTTP error).
+Statistics from ngtldstats.com tell us 68% of the registrations they've examined don't provide unique content - they are parked, redirected, or suffer from HTTP errors.

 How does the domain name situation support the Internet and its users?
 It doesn't.
-The ngTLDs are a vehicle for speculation.
+The ngTLDs are mostly a vehicle for speculation for both the ngTLD registries and for those who register names under ngTLDs.

-Isn't it time to consider what users want, instead of what ngTLD merchants want users to buy?
+Consider what users want instead of what ngTLD merchants want users to buy!

 The Internet Domain Name System was never designed to provide universal naming, and that caused a number of problems now so ingrained that most people accepted them as inevitable.
 Things as common as domain name disputes, name warehousing and auctions, and the drive to add new TLDs focus on consequences of the system not being designed to provide universal naming.